Florida Atlantic vs. Illinois College Basketball Predictions & Picks - December 5

 Florida Atlantic Performance Insights

-- Florida Atlantic knocks down 8.9 three-pointers per game (67th in college basketball), 1.9 more than its opponents (7).
-It is shooting 38.4% from deep (37th in college basketball) while allowing opponents to shoot 32%.
+- Florida Atlantic knocks down 8.9 three-pointers per game (67th in college basketball) while shooting 38.4% from deep (37th in college basketball).
+It is making 1.9 more threes per outing than its opponents, who drain 7 per game while shooting 32%.

-- The Owls rank 16th in college basketball with 107 points scored per 100 possessions, and 88th in college basketball defensively with 85.6 points conceded per 100 possessions.
+- The Owls average 107 points per 100 possessions on offense (16th in college basketball), and allow 85.6 points per 100 possessions (88th in college basketball).

-- Florida Atlantic has come out ahead in the turnover battle by 1.8 turnovers per game, committing 10.3 (67th in college basketball play) while forcing 12.1 (184th in college basketball).
+- Florida Atlantic has committed 10.3 turnovers per game (66th in college basketball play), 1.8 fewer than the 12.1 it forces on average (184th in college basketball).

 Illinois Performance Insights

-- The Fighting Illini's +133 scoring differential (outscoring opponents by 19.0 points per game) is a result of putting up 77.6 points per game (123rd in college basketball) while giving up 58.6 per outing (seventh in college basketball).
+- The Fighting Illini have a +133 scoring differential, topping opponents by 19.0 points per game.
+They're putting up 77.6 points per game, 125th in college basketball, and are giving up 58.6 per contest to rank seventh in college basketball.

+- The 45.3 rebounds per game Illinois accumulates rank first in the nation, 14.2 more than the 31.1 its opponents collect.

-- Illinois records 45.3 rebounds per game (first in college basketball) while conceding 31.1 per contest to opponents.
-It outrebounds opponents by 14.2 boards per game.
+- Illinois connects on 3.2 more threes per game than the opposition, 8.3 (105th in college basketball) compared to its opponents' 5.1.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.